Coastguards direct search and rescue operations, watch over shipping and investigate illegal shipping activities and pollution incidents.

 A Coastguard Watch Manager earns around £25,500 to £32,000 (plus shift allowance).
 You might earn more through performance bonuses or if you are based in the islands.
 Coastguard rescue officer (CRO) is a voluntary role, however you are entitled to claim expenses for training and responding to emergencies.

 Coastguards work for the Maritime and Coastguard Agency (MCA), a UK government agency.
-It has 15 Maritime Rescue Coordination Centres (MRCCs) around the coast of Britain from Shetland in the north to Falmouth in the south.
+It has 11 HM Coastguard Operations Centres around the coast of Britain from Shetland in the north to Falmouth in the south.
 Three are in Scotland: Aberdeen, Shetland (Lerwick) and Stornoway.